 20 oz (567 g) Cornmeal

-After these rations were divided up evenly among the Company, the following were issued for equal distribution:
+With every 100 of the afore-mentioned rations, divided up evenly among the Company, the following were issued for equal distribution:

 10 lbs (4.5 kg) Green Coffee Beans

 8 lbs (3.6 kg) Roasted and Ground Coffee